-We are designed to handle some toxins but our bodies can become overloaded when bombarded with too much processed food, drink, sugar, parasites, air, and water pollutants.
+We are designed to handle some toxins but our bodies can become overloaded when bombarded with too much-processed food, drink, sugar, parasites, air, and water pollutants.
 This can lead to fatigue, constipation, gas, bad breath, low immunity, hormone imbalances, skin problems, poor circulation, mood swings, depression, and mucus build-up.

 As well maintaining good health, physical and emotional well being, some essential oils have been known to be powerful detoxification aids both for the body and the mind.

 Detoxification essential oils can be used separately or in combination, diluted and applied directly onto the skin, in the bath, or inhaled.
 When using oils in your bath, wait until the bathtub is full before sprinkling 8 to 30 drops of your chosen oil or oils, as they tend to evaporate quickly.
 Avoid immersing yourself completely, as the oils should not come into contact with your eyes.
-It’s preferable not to use soap in an essential oil bath as some soap might interfere with, and neutralise the essential oil action.
+It’s preferable not to use soap in an essential oil bath as some soap might interfere with, and neutralize the essential oil action.

-Essential oils can help relieve some of certain symptoms by assisting the body in ridding itself of unwelcome toxins.
-When used in conjunction with a dietary and herbal detoxification, essential oils complement the holistic, natural cleaning process.
+Essential oils can help relieve some of the certain symptoms by assisting the body in ridding itself of unwelcome toxins.
+When used in conjunction with dietary and herbal detoxification, essential oils complement the holistic, natural cleaning process.

 Entering the bloodstream through the pores of the skin, essential oils are carried to all parts of the body via the circulatory and lymphatic systems.
 They are chemically complex and their constituents have a direct effect on the body, mind, and spirit.